infiniflow/infinity/docs/references/pysdk_api_reference.md

 db_obj.list_tables()
 ```

-Lists the names of all tables in the current database.
+Retrieves a list of all available tables within the current database.

 ### Returns